open-education-hub/operating-systems/content/chapters/compute/lab/content/benchmarks.md

 The main criterion we use to rank CPUs is their _computation power_, i.e. their ability to crunch numbers and do math.
 Numerous benchmarks exist out there and they are publicly displayed on sites such as [CPUBenchmark](https://www.cpubenchmark.net/).

-This benchmark measures the performance of the computer's CPU in a variety of scenarios:
+For example, a benchmark can measure the performance of the computer's CPU in a variety of scenarios:

 - its ability to perform integer operations
 - its speed in floating point arithmetic